 Raising an introverted child comes with unique joys and challenges.
-If your child prefers quiet play, gets overwhelmed in crowds, or takes time to warm up to new people, you're not alone.
+If your child prefers quiet play, gets overwhelmed in crowds, or takes time to warm up to new people, consider gentle parenting for introverted kids.

 Introversion isn’t a flaw—it’s a beautiful way of experiencing the world.